Data Science, Compensation, and Asking for Money

 Painting by Josef Wagner-Höhenberg showing a late 1800s farmer signing a contract at a wooden table while a notary gestures to the two bankers at the other end of the table who have a pile of gold and silver coins in front of them.

-I didn’t become a physicist for money, quite the opposite in fact.
-I remember walking across UC Berkeley’s Sproul Plaza with my father on our way to our favorite lunch place when I told him “I love that Cosmology has so few practical applications!
+I didn’t become a physicist for money—quite the opposite, in fact.
+I remember walking across UC Berkeley’s Sproul Plaza with my father on our way to our favorite lunch spot when I told him, “I love that Cosmology has so few practical applications!
 It’s amazing that someone will pay me just to expand human knowledge!”
 Perhaps that should have been my first hint that Physics did not have great long-term prospects, but I don’t think that would have changed my decision to pursue it.

-When I ended up leaving academia academia several years later, it was for stability, not money.
-I had no intention of dragging my family around the globe just to end up six years older and once again hunting for a job; I had seen my CERN colleagues try and universally fail to land tenure track positions.
+When I ended up leaving academia several years later, it was for stability, not money.
+I had no intention of dragging my family around the globe just to end up six years older and once again hunting for a job.
+I’d seen my CERN colleagues try—and universally fail—to land tenure-track positions.
 So I decided to head back to where I grew up—the Bay Area—and see if I could make it as a data scientist with the help of the Insight Data Science program.

 Compensation

 I was already familiar with base salary: what you’re paid in semi-weekly paychecks in exchange for doing your job.
 It’s what I thought of when I heard “This job pays $120,000 a year.”
-But salary isn’t everything for data scientists as we receive multiple other forms of compensation as well.
+But salary isn’t everything—data scientists often get paid in several different ways.

-Every offer I received paid a yearly bonus of 15-20% based on performance.
-Those were for data science and machine learning positions at standard tech companies, but I heard from some data scientists in finance and investment that they would be upset if their bonuses were not “integer multiples of their salary.”1
+Every offer I received paid a yearly bonus of 15–20% based on performance.
+These were from standard tech companies, but I also heard from data scientists in finance and investment who’d be disappointed if their bonus wasn’t an “integer multiple of their salary.”1

-Finally, Insight spent a lot of time teaching us about equity: owning a piece of the company you’re working in.
-For publicly traded companies, my offers were simple: I would get a certain number of RSUs that would vest over the next three or four years at which point I could sell them on the stock market (or hold them).2
+Insight also spent a lot of time teaching us about equity: owning a piece of the company you’re working in.
+For publicly traded companies, things were simple: I would get a certain number of RSUs that would vest over the next three or four years, at which point I could sell them (or hold them).2

 Startups were more complicated.
 I didn’t get any offers from startups, but this is what I learned from Insight and from working with VCs for two years: particularly valuable early hires can receive up to a few percent ownership of the startup, but over time that share would “dilute” as new stock was issued.
 Complicated vesting structures could mean that even with a good exit, your shares might be worth less than you thought if you’re far down the liquidation preference stack.

-After all the preparation and contemplation about compensation, I had two offers to consider.
+After all the preparation, I had two offers to consider.
 But how to choose?
 Just pick the biggest number, right?
 Turns out it isn’t so simple.
-There are a lot of intangibles—like “what work would I be doing” and “who would I work with”—that matter a lot, possibly more than money.
+There are a lot of intangibles—like “what work would I be doing?” and “who would I work with?”—that matter a lot, possibly more than money.
 I decided to go with the offer that had a bunch of great people on the team and a very interesting problem, even though the total compensation was lower.

 Negotiating

 Once I had decided on an offer, I entered the most stressful part: negotiating.
-Insight had drilled into me that regardless of the offer I decided to accept, I had to negotiate it.
-I spent a few days talking to my friends and family about the offer trying to work up the courage to call the hiring manager.
-In the end I took a deep breath and wrote a quick email:
+Insight had drilled into me that regardless of the offer I picked, I had to negotiate it.
+I spent a few days talking to my friends and family about the offer, trying to work up the courage to call the hiring manager.
+In the end, I took a deep breath and wrote a quick email:

 Hi!